 And don’t forget that your customers have lots of fascinating stories to share as well, so why not build a few email campaigns around user-generated content?
 Soliciting posts and videos from happy customers going about their daily lives can be a great way to humanize your marketing emails.

-As important as it is to try a range of approaches to inject a bit of the human into your marketing emails, not every approach will be effective.
+As important as it is to try a range of techniques to inject a bit of the human into your marketing emails, not every approach will be effective.
 That’s why testing is also key.
-You will want to be consistent and comprehensive in your target marketing metrics and in your strategies for assessing those metrics.
+You will want to be consistent and thorough in your target marketing metrics and in your strategies for assessing those metrics.

 For example, customer engagement is often a key indicator that an email campaign has been effective.
 Thus, you might define a specific engagement metric to help you determine if the campaign has been successful.
 You might, for instance, compare the effectiveness of multiple campaigns by measuring what percentage of recipients opened the email or clicked through to a product page in an embedded link.